 • Fuel Tank Capacity, Run Time, and Fuel Efficiency

-Most inverter generators are going to run for about 8 to 10 hours at 25 to 50% load.
+Most inverter generators are going to run for about 8 to 10 hours at quarter load to half load.
 That means that you need to consider what you plan on running off of your generator and planning accordingly.
 Fuel tank size is usually no more than 1 to 1.5 gallons.
 If you want a larger tank, you can get adjust your existing tank to take a larger one with some modifications.

 There are some quality of life features that can help you keep your inverter generator running for longer.
 These are usually maintenance related and let you not have to worry when you’re concerned about the snow or hurricane beating at your windows and doors.
 Here are a few things you might look for.

-- Low oil shut off – Every inverter generator uses oil for lubrication.
+- Low oil shut off – All inverter generators use oil for lubrication.
 If the oil supply goes low, the generator can seize and break, making for a costly repair.
 A low oil automatic shut-off means that you don’t have to worry about that.

 - Low gas shut off – As gas drops, you start to get misfires in your generator, and that will affect the quality and cleanliness of the power coming out.
 In most cases it’s better for your generator if it just shuts itself off rather than try to keep running with insufficient fuel.

-It’s rare that an inverter generator is extremely loud.
-But it has been known to happen.
-If you’re curious about what the actual noise level of a generator is, look on YouTube for video reviews.
+Inverter generators are rarely loud, but if you’re curious about what the actual noise level of a generator is, look on the web for video reviews.
 You’ll be able to see them being used and tell how loud they are under various load conditions.

-In most cases when it comes to inverter generators, you get what you pay for.
+In most cases when it comes to inverter generators, you get what you pay for, and the best inverter generators aren't cheap.
 Don’t be afraid to spend a little extra for some upgraded features.
 Any of the things we’ve discussed here can be worth its weight in gold in the right situations.

 There are definite advantages of inverter generators over your standard generator.
-In case you were still wondering what they could be, here are six of them.
+In case you were still wondering what they could be, here are the main ones.